wp-plugins/admin-bar-button/readme.txt

 = Can I prevent the Admin Bar Button and/or the Admin Bar being animated when it is shown or hidden? =

 Yes, you simply have to set the **Slide Duration** option to **0**.
-There is a separate option for both the **Admin Bar Button** and the **Admin Bar**, so you can animate only one or the other if you so chose.
+There is a separate option for both the **Admin Bar Button** and the **Admin Bar**, so you can animate only one or the other if you so choose.

 = Can I restore the default settings? =